Frequently Asked Questions

 Any unopened alcohol that belongs to you will be held back and returned to you upon collection of your belongings.

 Can we choose our own suppliers?

-Other than the caterers and the companies used for ceiling decor, you are most welcome to use suppliers of your choice.
 We do ask that you notify us of any booked suppliers so that we can make contact with them to discuss the logistics of your day, including health and safety procedures whilst working at the Riding School and on the Calke Abbey estate.